 The northern columns portray the king as Osiris.
 Interestingly, while the statues appear to be separate, they’re actually connected to the columns.

 One of the main distinctions of Ramesses III’s constructions is their incredibly deep carvings.
 They were seemingly hammered brutally, with some as deep as 8 inches.
-This must be the ancient Egyptian equivalent of typing in all caps!
+This must’ve been the ancient Egyptian equivalent of typing in all caps.

 But why?
 Scholars believe that Ramesses III wanted to prevent usurpation by future kings.
 And this seems like the only reasonable explanation, though it’s still just conjecture.